NoJsJa/requireJs-nojsja/README.md

   all configable attributes：
   * baseUrl - address of remote root catalog

-  > (1) Default baseUrl is null, so requireJs will search all modules in the catalog where requireJs.js is when it's null.
+  > (1) default baseUrl is null, so requireJs will search all modules in the catalog where requireJs.js is when it's null.
-  > (2) After configuring baseUrl, all module-url is base on baseUrl, e.g. if baseUrl is ' / ' and moduleA url is ' js/a.js ', finally the real url will be ' /js/a.js '.
+  > (2) after configuring baseUrl, all module-url is base on baseUrl, e.g. if baseUrl is ' / ' and moduleA url is ' js/a.js ', finally the real url will be ' /js/a.js '.
-  > (3) When you configured baseUrl, but in the situation that module url begin with ' / ' or url protocol like ' http/https ', requireJs will also search module by only module url you configured before, baseUrl will be ignored.
+  > (3) when you configured baseUrl, but in the situation that module url begin with ' / ' or url protocol like ' http/https ', requireJs will also search module by only module url you configured before, baseUrl will be ignored.

   ```js
     Require.config({